ashleysally00/ashleysally00.github.io/_posts/2025-04-27-python-procedural-oop.md

 print(data)
 ```

 This is a basic example where we load a CSV file step by step: open the file, read it row by row, and store the data in a list.
 It’s simple and works great for smaller tasks that don’t require complex structures.
+I had done this one a lot!
+But i had not thought about what it meant.

 ## But You've Probably Also Used Python as OOP